Jon Poole: Other collaborations (Crayola Lectern, La Momo, Celebricide, The Lotus Eaters)

 In 2014, Poole replaced Nick Beggs in progressive rock band, Lifesigns.
 In 2017, Poole joined Dr Hook Starring Dennis Locorriere.
+Poole was the bassist for Adam Ant in 2025.

 Musical style and influences

 Poole's projects tend to draw from or combine punk rock, progressive/art rock and hard rock, mostly due to his manic performance style, punk-style vocals and dual interest in complexity and raw riffs.
 He has also commented "I find beautiful perfection repellent."

 However, Poole has cited a wide range of influences affecting his music, starting with the jazz which his family were all interested in (and played).
 As a listener, he subsequently became interested in (in rapid succession), contemporary disco and soul, New Wave and 1980s synth pop, and 1960s pop.
 This was followed by a period "catching up with" punk and post-punk, followed by ska, 2-Tone music and Trevor Horn producer pop.
 By the mid-to-late 80s, when he was beginning to play in bands, he was listening to maverick American art-rock heroes such as Captain Beefheart, Tom Waits, Frank Zappa and also to British progressive rock from the 1970s (as well as contemporary prog-inspired bands – most notably Cardiacs).
 A review of the Cardiacs album Guns in Organ called Poole "an underrated guitar talent".

 Poole has also expressed interest in a variety of 1990s rock and pop acts including Nirvana, Blur, Sugababes and others.
 He is a fan of several classical composers – Igor Stravinsky, Erik Satie, Ralph Vaughan Williams and Gustav Holst.
 He is a fan of and influenced by bands such as XTC, Sparks, and DEVO.